dgrtwo/rgallery/README.md

 rgallery: Build a Gallery of R Snippets
 -------------

 This package makes it easy to create an gallery for displaying small R vignettes, or "snippets".
+[View an example here!](http://varianceexplained.org/broom-gallery/)

 ### Installation